AntoniusGolly/cmgo/README.md

 ```

 ### 2. Source the R scripts manually
 Alternatively, you can source the scipts manually.
-This has the benefit, that you can directly modify the scripts.
-To do this, download the directories **./R** and **./data** from this repository and copy it to a location on your disc (e.g. "C:/cmgo").
+This has the benefit, that you can directly modify the scripts (note: only for advanced users advised).
+To do this, download this repository and extract the folder **./R** and **./data** to a location on your disc (e.g. "C:/cmgo").
 Then run the following code:

 ```R